alexis110907/satellite-propulsion-cpp/README.md

 Use the following command to run program:
     ./fire_propulsion

-The reason I chose to use C++ as the programming language for this program was because of the similarity it has to Rust, which is the programming language that the Flight Software team codes in at Umbra.
-It helped as well that C++ is the programming language that I currently use ay my job and that I feel the most comfortable programming in for Embedded Systems software.
+The reason I chose to use C++ as the programming language for this program was because it's the programming language I feel the most comfortable programming in for Embedded Systems software.
+It also has a similarity to Rust, which is the programming language that the Flight Software team uses at Umbra.